jevoigt/Statistical-Methods-R/README.md

 This repository includes files across various assignments / projects within the Rstudio environment.

+Any csv, excel or txt files that are read into these scripts can be found in the Datasets repository.

 These files are different scripts that display experience with statistical modeling and other statistical methods using differnt types of real world data from different sources.
 These files display knowledge within statistical modeling in regards to gathering insights and conclusions from different methods of hypoethesis tests, confidence intervals, regression models, etc.